EDINBURGH to JOHN O’GROATS MTB ADVENTURE

-This five day event will follow a route from Bristol to Liverpool which is the second leg of a brand new off-road version of the iconic Land’s End / John O’Groats currently being created by us at Mtb Epics UK.
+This seven day event will follow a route from Edinburgh to John O’Groats which is the fourth and final leg of a brand new off-road version of the iconic Land’s End/John O’Groats currently being created by us at Mtb Epics UK.

-Along with the stunning scenery throughout, you will encounter a huge array of trail gems over the 260 mile distance, taking in bridleways, byways, singletrack, woodland, moorland, several trail centres, urban and more..
+Along with the wild and stunning scenery throughout, you will encounter a huge array of trail gems over the 423 mile distance, taking in mountain passes, singletrack, woodland, moorland and more..

-Make no mistake, this is a tough route for bike and rider, with a high technical aspect in some sections and many steep trails laden with rocks and roots..
+Make no mistake, this is a tough route for bike and rider, with a high technical aspect in some sections and many steep trails, up and down, laden with rocks and roots..

 Daily Ride Info (distances and elevation are approximate at the moment)